Isaac0047/DiNN-framework-Stress-Prediction-for-Heterogeneous-Media/README.md

 In this repository, DiNN framework is implemented by Tensorflow.
 DiNN framwork contains two types of DiNN models: DiNN-N and DiNN-NC.
 For square and hexagonal packed composites, DiNN-N is used.
 For plate with circular cutout and hollow particle reinforced composite, DiNN-NC is used.

+## Example instruction
+#### Code running with example of plate with circular cutout model
+1. go to folder, use code-name to generate
+2. go to folder, run ...

 ## Citation
-If you use our DiNN framework, please consider cite the paper:
+If you use our DiNN framework, please cite the paper as:

 `@misc{feng2020differencebased,
       title={Difference-Based Deep Learning Framework for Stress Predictions in Heterogeneous Media},